 Any such non-compliance with RERA regulations or delay in project delivery may result in cost overruns and impact the Companys operations unfavorably.

 b.
-Mitigation Plan: Man Infra has put in place processes that include milestone based time & quality checks that help to ensure adherence to quality, cost and delivery as per the plan, The Company maintains financial discipline with regards to the investment and subsequent cash flow generation from a project, The Company has a past track record of delivering the projects before time and maintaining high quality standards.
+Mitigation Plan: Man Infra has put in place processes that include milestone based time & quality checks that help to ensure adherence to quality, cost and delivery as per the plan.
+All the ongoing projects of the Group are registered under RERA.
+The Company maintains financial discipline with regards to the investment and subsequent cash flow generation from a project.
+The Company has a past track record of delivering the projects before time and maintaining high quality standards.

 a.
 Risk: Real Estate and construction projects are subject to various execution risks like regulatory hurdles, delay in receipt of approvals, availability of labour and raw material, etc. Any such delay may result in cost overruns and impact the Companys operations unfavorably.

 b.
 Mitigation Plan: The Company deploys a well-defined standard operating procedure - from project planning to delivery - and adheres to internal checks and balances with regard to every project.
 Extensive diligence is carried out before entering into partnerships for joint development.

 a.
 Risk: The Real estate business has significant initial outflow with staggered and long-term inflows.
 As per RERA, the developer is required to set aside 70% of the funds received for a particular project, in a dedicated escrow (bank) account and can only be used for construction activities.
 Delays in project cycle; inadequate funding resources may have an impact on the liquidity position of the Company.